rust-lang/rust-wiki-backup/Doc-friends-of-the-tree.md

 community.
 These people are 'friends of the tree', archived here for eternal glory.

+## 2014-11-11 Brian Koropoff (unwound)

+In the last few weeks, he has fixed many,  many tricky ICEs all over the compiler, but particularly in the area of  unboxed closures and the borrow checker.
+He has also completely  rewritten how unboxed closures interact with monomorphization and had a  huge impact on making them usable.
+Brian Koropoff is truly a Friend of  the Tree.

 ## 2014-10-07 Alexis Beingessner (Gankro)

 Alexis Beingessner (aka @Gankro) began contributing to Rust in July,